oprypin/crystal-imgui/docs/index.md

 ## Widgets: Trees

-- TreeNode functions return true when the node is open, in which case you need to also call [`ImGui.tree_pop`][] when you are finished displaying the tree node contents.
+- TreeNode functions return true when the node is open, in which case you need to also call [`tree_pop`][ImGui.tree_pop] when you are finished displaying the tree node contents.

 ### ::: ImGui.tree_node

 ### ::: ImGui.tree_node

  helper variation to easily decorelate the id from the displayed string.
-Read the FAQ about why and how to use ID. to align arbitrary text at the same level as a TreeNode() you can use [`ImGui.bullet`][].
+Read the FAQ about why and how to use ID. to align arbitrary text at the same level as a TreeNode() you can use [`bullet`][ImGui.bullet].

 ### ::: ImGui.tree_node